gaureshpai/dump/README.md

 - 🎨 `html-css-experiments/`: The canvas where I paint with HTML and CSS.
 - 🎨 `html-css-experiments-old/`: The canvas where I had painted with HTML and CSS.
 - ⚛️ `learn-REACT/`, `learn-NEXT/`, `learn-LARAVEL/`: My journey through modern web frameworks.
-- 🏆 `Placement-Training/`: The training grounds for my career aspirations.
+- ✨ `leetcode/`: My journey in solving leetcode based problems using.
 - 📊 `M.E.R.N-Workshop-Materials/`: Unveiling the world of MERN for developer enthusiasts.
 - 🍃 `mongodb-workshop-Materials/`: Diving into the world of NoSQL with MongoDB.
+- 🏆 `Placement-Training/`: The training grounds for my career aspirations.
 - 🐍 `Python/`: A menagerie of Python scripts and projects, from simple automations to complex algorithms.
 - 💡 `SIH-2024/`: Innovations and ideas for the Smart India Hackathon 2024.
 - 🎉 `UiPath/`: The assets provided by UiPath for the Student Champion developer.